Squish (TV series)

-Squish is a French-Spanish animated series created by John Derevlany and produced by Cottonwood Media and Planeta Junior in association with Gulli and Canal J. The series is based on the graphic novels of the same name created by Jennifer L. Holm and Matthew Holm.
-The series had 52 episodes, each of 11 minutes, in its first season and aired on HBO Max in the US, it was removed off HBO Max in August 2022.
+Squish is a French-Spanish animated television series created by John Derevlany and produced by Cottonwood Media and Planeta Junior in association with Gulli and Canal J. The series is based on the graphic novels of the same name created by Jennifer L. Holm and Matthew Holm.
+The series had 52 episodes, each of 11 minutes, in its first season and was released on HBO Max in the US, it was removed from HBO Max in August 2022.